 Maribyrnong City Council supports the development of leadership skills and opportunities for leaders across our municipality.
 Supporting active development uncovers future leaders, and builds strong, healthy and resilient communities.

 The network supports our community leaders to participate in ongoing relationship building, training opportunities and sharing of ideas among like-minded community members.
-The network meets quarterly and is an extension to our formal leadership program.
-Network meetings include informal activities, workshops and guest speakers (local and international).
+Council hosts quarterly network events, these include informal activities, workshops and guest speakers (local and international).
 All local residents who identify as a Community Leader are welcome to attend.

 For further information about upcoming sessions please contact us.